Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Discussion

 \section{Discussion}

-While previous studies have focused on generalizing system dynamics across different environments with consistent physical laws, our work takes a step further by addressing the challenge of identifying a shared representation of a physical system across diverse physical laws.
-To tackle this problem, we leverage the power of meta-learning algorithms to uncover the representation of Hamilton's equation within neural networks.
-In our comparison between the meta-learned model and other baseline models, we provide compelling evidence that the neural network learns the Hamiltonian of an unseen system by identifying the representation for Hamilton's equation itself, rather than directly constructing the Hamiltonian.
-This finding highlights the ability of meta-learning to capture and exploit the underlying structure of Hamiltonian mechanics.
+While previous studies have focused on generalizing system dynamics across different environments under consistent physical laws, our work takes a step further by aiming for generalization across diverse system domains.
+Specifically, we tackle the challenge of identifying the shared representation of physical systems across various functional forms of Hamiltonian.
+In this perspective, our work presents unique contributions compared to existing literature.
+Here, we leverage the power of meta learning algorithm to uncover the representation of the Hamiltonian manifold within neural networks.
+In our comparison between the meta-trained model and other baseline models, we provide compelling evidence that the neural network learns the Hamiltonian of an unseen system by identifying the general representation for Hamiltonian dynamics itself, rather than directly constructing the functional form of the Hamiltonian of the given system.
+This finding highlights the ability of meta learning to capture and exploit the underlying structure of Hamiltonian mechanics.
 To support our claim, we conduct a CKA analysis on the trained networks.
 This analysis provides valuable insights into why the meta-trained model outperforms the other baselines across different physics.
-By examining the similarity between representations before and during the adaptation process, we gain a deeper understanding of how the meta-trained model effectively learns and adapts to diverse physical systems.
-Overall, our work contributes to the field by demonstrating the efficacy of meta-learning in discovering shared representations of physical systems governed by different laws.
+By examining the similarity between representations before and during the adaptation process, we gain an understanding of how the meta-trained model effectively learns and adapts to diverse physical systems.
+Overall, our work contributes to the field by demonstrating the efficacy of meta learning in discovering shared representations of physical systems across distinct functional forms of Hamiltonian.